leonlinsx/minimal-mistakes/_posts/2019-11-23-premortems.md

 > Third, the premortem fosters a culture of candor, which is usually its most important benefit.

+Everyone likes to assume that things will go exactly as planned despite noone actually believing they will.
+Premortems are a fantastic way to discover previously unanticipated problems, particularly issues that a "lower ranking" team member might be hesitant to raise.
+By reducing the barrier to contributing, team members feel that their opinions will be listened to and not brushed off.

-They go on to discuss five conditions that make premortems effective:
+Johnson, Sonkin, and Klein go on to discuss five conditions that make premortems effective:

 > Problem reframing.
 The goal of the premortem is to allow the group to identify weaknesses, poor assumptions or hidden risks associated with a plan or an idea.
 Research shows that it is easier to find reasons for why something has happened as opposed to developing different scenarios for things that might happen